deveshm/connormcgarr.github.io/_posts/2021-07-18-swimming-in-the-kernel-pool-part-2.md

 As shown in the `readwritePrimitive()` function, the goal here will be to actually corrupt the adjacent chunk(s) with the address of the "main" `ARW_HELPER_OBJECT_NON_PAGED_POOL_NX` object, which we will manage via `ARW_HELPER_OBJECT_IO.HelperObjectAddress`.
 We would like to corrupt the adjacent `ARW_HELPER_OBJECT_NON_PAGED_POOL_NX` object with a precise overflow to corrupt the `Name` value with the address of our "main" object.
 Currently this value is set to `0x9090909090909090`.
 Once we prove this is possible, we can then take this further to obtain the eventual read/write primitive.

-Setting a breakpoint on the `TriggerBufferOverflowNonPagedPoolNx` routine in HEVD.sys, and setting an additional breakpoint on the `memcpy` routine, which performs the pool overflow, we can investigate the contents of the pool.
+Setting a breakpoint on the `TriggerBufferOverflowNonPagedPoolNx` routine in `HEVD.sys`, and setting an additional breakpoint on the `memcpy` routine, which performs the pool overflow, we can investigate the contents of the pool.

 <img src="{{ site.url }}{{ site.baseurl }}/images/2pool57.png" alt="">